paritytech/devops-guide/src/serverdeploy/logging.md

 ### Elasticsearch

-To log to a remote elasticsearch cluster you need to install the `logstash` package.
+To log to a remote Elasticsearch cluster you need to install the `logstash` package.
 An example configuration would look like:

 ```json
 input {